Facebook Is Just Casually Asking Some New Users for Their Email Passwords

 A Facebook spokesperson confirmed in a statement to Gizmodo that this screen appears for some users signing up for the first time, though the company wrote, “These passwords are not stored by Facebook.”
 It additionally characterized the number of users it asks for email passwords as “very small.”
 Those presented with the screen were signing up on desktop while using email addresses that did not support OAuth—an open standard for allowing third parties authenticated access to assets (such as for the purpose of verifying identities) without sharing login credentials.
 OAuth is typically a standard feature of major email providers.

 Facebook noted in the statement that those users presented with this screen could opt out of sharing passwords and use another verification method such as email or phone.
-The company also said it would be ending the practice of asking for email addresses.
+The company also said it would be ending the practice of asking for email passwords.

 Advertisement